-The Bass Lake Rehabilitation District located, in part, in the southern part of https://dnr.wi.gov/lakes/grants/Project.aspx?project=128402237
+The Bass Lake Rehabilitation District located, in part, in the southern part of located, in part, in the southern part of the Town has taxing authority.
+The District undertakes projects to implement those goals found within the Bass Lake Management Plan.
+WI DNR grant project webpage: https://dnr.wi.gov/lakes/grants/Project.aspx?project=128402237